Wellspring Revival Ministries

 In 2004 the WRM Board of Directors began the search for a place that would allow our young people to skate board, it turns out that the music scene in Fairbanks was made up of many skateboarders.
 By September that year, we found the warehouse at 1890 Marika where we built a wonderful indoor skate park, music venue, café and ride shop.
 Certainly that is the short story of our history.
 From the early days in Badger Hall to the warehouse on Marika it has been our desire to show young people that we care about them.
 Every aspect of Joel’s Place was started in response to conversations exposing the creativity and dreams of young people.
 In fact, our name Joel comes from the Bible, “I will pour out my spirit on all people, your sons and daughters will prophesy, your old men will dream dreams, your young men will see visions.
 Even on my servants, both men and women, I will pour out my spirit.”
 Joel 2.28-29.
 Joel's Place continues to reach out to 10-20 year old youth, not only at Marika Rd, but in our community through Sources of Strength and the JP Ride Strong team.

-Wellspring's latest project is to help the Fairbanks Skatepark Coalition get started after a town hall meeting with area youth.
-We are the lead agency working with FNSB Parks and Rec to renovate the John Weaver Memorial Skatepark the summer of 2018.
+Wellspring Fairbanks is the lead agency of the Fairbanks Skatepark Coalition that started after a Teen town hall meeting with area youth.
+We are the lead agency working with FNSB Parks and Rec to renovate the John Weaver Memorial Skatepark.

 The message to our communities' young people is that we care... we remember what it was like to be young.